Qalander/bitcoin-all-addresses/README.md

 checksum of dump files from blockchair is available.

-address list is split in 262 files (xaa to xkb) totalling approximately 24.58GB (it is more than if you `git clone` the repo).
+address list is split in 262 files (xaa to xkb) totalling approximately 24.58GB (if you `git clone` the repo, it is larger than that).

 one feature of my lists is i kept the order of addresses in which they first appeared in blockchair dumps.